mr-bev/software-engineering-stage6-nsw/docs/web_development/css_frameworks_version_control_secure_dev.md

 - [ ] Explain the benefits of using CSS frameworks over custom CSS
 - [ ] Apply Bootstrap or Tailwind classes to create responsive layouts
 - [ ] Describe when to use CDN vs local hosting for frameworks
-- [ ] Initialize a Git repository and make commits
+- [ ] Initialise a Git repository and make commits
 - [ ] Create, merge, and delete Git branches
 - [ ] Write clear, descriptive commit messages
 - [ ] Identify all six phases of the SDLC